Darkseal/dir2json/README.md

     readme.md
 ```

-and outputs it into a JSON object like this:
+and outputs its contents into a json-formatted file like this:

 ```
 {